-Setting up Metatrader 4 for backtesting can be a tricky, time consuming, and a little frustrating if you aren’t entirely sure you have it all working properly.
-This article will guide you through the entire process from obtaining high quality minute history data to installing a separate backtesting account to importing and converting the tick data to different time frames.
+Setting up MetaTrader 4 for backtesting can be tricky, time-consuming, and a little frustrating if you aren’t entirely sure you have it all working properly.
+This article will guide you through the entire process from obtaining high-quality minute history data to installing a separate backtesting account to importing and converting the tick data to different time frames.
 In no time you will be up and backtesting years of history data with 90% modeling quality!

-Step 1: Download high quality minute (M1) 99% data tick mt4 history.
+Step 1: Download high-quality minute (M1) 99% data tick mt4 history.
 Try it free for 14 days.
-Or we can download free metatrader history data tick by tick from tickstory this support for mt4 build 425-1350.
+Or we can download free MetaTrader history data tick by tick from tickstory this supports mt4 build 425-1350.

-Step 3: When Metatrader installer asks you if you want to launch Metatrader upon completing the installation, choose to NOT launch Metatrader by UNCLICKING the check box.
-Then select finish the installation.
+Step 3: When the Metatrader installer asks you if you want to launch Metatrader upon completing the installation, choose to NOT launch Metatrader by UNCLICKING the check box.
+Then select Finish the installation.

 Step 6: Once your new demo account has been created, you will need to DELETE it.
 Yes, you read that correctly.
 We need to delete the demo account we just opened.
 We do this to prevent the demo account from overwriting the history data that we will be importing in upcoming steps.
 You are probably asking: Then why did we open this demo account to begin with?
 The reason is to create a folder structure for all the currency pairs, which we will be importing data into very soon.

-Before we copy over the M1 history data, make sure there aren’t any center over .hst files from your demo account.
+Before we copy over the M1 history data, make sure there isn’t any center over .hst files from your demo account.
 If there are delete those.

 Now copy over all of the history data files to this demo folder.
 Copy over just the files and not the folder structure so that you end up with all the data files together in the demo folder like this: